-Walking groups have a maximum of ten guests with two professional guides.
+Walking groups comprise of ten guests with two professional guides.
 This ratio affords the personalised, intimate experience that the walk has become so well known for.
-Unlike other, more challenging wilderness hikes, this walk is not terribly demanding; you walk along pristine beaches and formed bush tracks so you don’t need to be an experienced hiker to enjoy this walk.
+Unlike other more challenging wilderness hikes, this walk is not terribly demanding.
+Pristine beaches and formed bush tracks mean you don’t need to be an experienced hiker to enjoy this walk.

 At the end of each day, you’ll retire for the evening in one of two secluded wilderness camps, both a stone’s throw from empty, white-sand beaches.
 These beaches are the perfect place to unwind with a glass of wine, enjoy a barefoot stroll exploring for rare shells, or a swim in the clear waters.

 The concealed camps are comfortable, aesthetically pleasing and environmentally conscious.
 Enjoy nightly, candlelit three-course meals, comprising fresh local produce, complemented by fine Tasmanian wine.

 On the final night, you’ll stay overnight in a heritage house in Darlington, a UNESCO World Heritage site nestled on the northern tip of the island.
 Once a bustling penal settlement with over 600 convicts, Darlington is now home to a medley of well-preserved, historical buildings.

 Day one: Triabunna to Haunted Bay

 Travel by boat through the sparkling waters of Mercury Passage to the isthmus of Maria Island, and walk to the tranquil Casuarina Beach camp.
 Explore the tall eucalypt forest on the way down to the spectacular Haunted Bay.